11 Effective & Natural Ways to Take Control of Dust Mites at Home

 One-of-a-kind handmade wool mattress for the healthiest and most restorative sleep.
 Lay on the lavish amounts of pristine wool to experience unparalleled comfort.
 The springy wool fibers support your body and promote a healthy posture.
 Upgrade your sleep with heat and moisture regulation unlike any other material, keeping you cool in the summer or warm in the winter, allowing you to sleep longer and more restful.
 Experience uninterrupted sleep with complete motion isolation between the partners.
 Encased in luxurious organic cotton, wool, and linen fabrics.

 Completely chemical-free, with no off-gassing and zero VOCs.
-Hypoallergenic and suitable for people with chemical sensitivities, including MSC.
-Naturally dust mite and mildew resistant, antimicrobial, anti-bacterial, and flame-resistant wool filling for the purest sleep environment.
+Hypoallergenic and suitable for people with chemical sensitivities, including MCS.
+Naturally dust mite and mildew-resistant, antimicrobial, anti-bacterial, and flame-resistant wool filling for the purest sleep environment.
 Naturally increased fire safety in your home without flame retardants.
 100% biodegradable,

 using only sustainable renewable materials, with care for our planet.